Cancer Research UK Clinical Fellow

 Jonathan's team is attempting to engineer novel viral vectors, to harness an immunological phenomenon called 'memory inflation'.
 They aim to create new vaccines to provide durable treatments for solid tumours.

-Jonathan graduated BSc (Hons) in biochemical pathology from St Andrews and MB BChir medicine & surgery from Cambridge, before (in his words) misspending his youth in investment banking, where he provided corporate advice and investment recommendations, covering biotechnology, med tech and pharmaceuticals sectors.
+Jonathan graduated BSc (Hons) in biochemical pathology from St Andrews and MB BChir medicine & surgery from Cambridge, before (in his words) misspending his youth in investment banking.
+He provided corporate advice and investment analyses, covering then fledgling but now highly successful biotechnology, med tech and pharmaceuticals companies, winning a prestigious StarMine award for the accuracy of his recommendations.

 He returned to Medicine in 2012, completing an MSc at the Wellcome Trust Brighton & Sussex Centre for Global Health, with specialisations in pandemic influenza, personalised medicine, and a dissertation to improve the emergency treatment of cholera epidemics, partnered with Médicins Sans Frontières (MSF).